Want to learn a little more about Roof Insulation before you buy? Read Our Guide.

 When it comes to insulation, your home’s roof is too often ignored.
 Roof insulation is the best way to reduce heat loss from your home.
 Having a well-insulated roof won’t only save you money on cooling and heating costs, but it also provides a more comfortable and efficient living environment.

-The primary purpose of roof insulation is to create a thermal barrier on the top level of the building – thus reducing the amount of heat loss in winter as well as decreasing the amount of heat entering your house in summer.
+The primary purpose of roof insulation board is to create a thermal barrier on the top level of the building – thus reducing the amount of heat loss in winter as well as decreasing the amount of heat entering your house in summer.
 You will need a different approach if you are dealing with a flat roof or a pitched roof, and then take a few more decisions such as decide if you are going to insulate at rafter level for a cold or warm roof.

 Advantages of Roof Insulation